 If you’re considering a redesign, then you most likely have some user experience issues that need to be worked out.
 Whatever you do, always place the user experience above your SEO performance.
 It doesn’t matter how well you show up in search results if people cannot effectively engage with your website when they find it.

-Find a reputable web design company to work with on the redesign with you SEO as a constant action item on the agenda.
+Find a reputable web design and SEO company to work with on the redesign with your SEO as a constant action item on the agenda.
 As part of your search for the right team, familiarize yourself with this checklist and discuss these items with potential candidates.

 Once you are comfortable with this checklist, and your web design company’s mastery of these concepts, begin the process of your redesign and keep checking back over this list at regular interval during the process.